yosemitebandit/vebsite/content/notes/startups.md

 I would hope to work in a creative and expressive environment, one in which diverse perspective are sought out, shared and acted upon.
-And I've been fortunate to work with incredible colleagues that have helped me grow as a person and as an engineer -- I would of course want that to continue.
+And I've been fortunate to work with incredible colleagues that have challenged me to grow as a person and as an engineer -- I would of course want that to continue.

+I hope that, in my next venture, I'm able to foster an environment like the one described above, and come together with friends to make something inspiring, innovative and useful for the world at large.